canonical/vanilla-framework/templates/docs/patterns/icons.md

   </div>
 </section>

-<span class="p-label--deprecated">Deprecated</span> The `.p-icon--question` class has been deprecated and will be removed in version 3.0.
-Use class `.p-icon--help` instead.
-We will also be removing <code>p-icon--contextual-menu</code>, please use <code>p-icon--chevron-down</code> instead.

 ## Dark theme

 Our dark-themed icons are available when placed within a container that has the suffix `--dark` ex) `help-container--dark`.
 Icon colors will then be inverted to ensure legibility as shown in our example.